-The servicer, at the request of SLC and on behalf of the trust, may in the future offer repayment terms similar to those described above to borrowers of loans in the trust who are not entitled to these repayment terms as of the statistical cutoff date.
+SLC, as servicer, on behalf of the issuing entity, may in the future offer repayment terms similar to those described above to borrowers of loans in the issuing entity who are not entitled to these repayment terms as of the statistical cutoff date.
 If repayment terms are offered to and accepted by borrowers, the weighted average life of the securities could be lengthened.